 Configure Memcached cPanel

-Now we have Memcached installed we must make some changes to it’s default configuration.
-The help prevent DDoS attacks, disable UDP.
+So now we have Memcached installed we must make some changes to its default configuration.
+They help prevent DDoS attacks and disable UDP.
 It’s a common target.
-We also need to bind Memchaced to the server’s local address.
+We also need to bind Memchaced to the server’s local address to prevent abuse.

 nano /etc/sysconfig/memcached